GabrielMalakias/GabrielMalakias.github.io/_drafts/iot_saga_my_setup_for_a_hanami_application.md

 {% endhighlight %}

-And then I got it:
+And when we run 'docker-compose up', we got it:

 ![welcome_to_hanami]({{ site.url }}/assets/images/welcome_to_hanami.png)

-Cool, right?
+It's cool, right?

 #### 2. Adding some scripts

-In docker-compose I added this line:
+In docker-compose we added this line:

 {% highlight yml %}
 command: bundle exec hanami s --host '0.0.0.0'
 {% endhighlight %}

-This command is responsible to run my app, If I'm at phoenix for example I need to run something like the line below.
+This command is responsible to run the app.
+If I'm at phoenix application for example we need to write a command like below.

 {% highlight sh %}
-mix phoenix.server
+command: mix phoenix.server
 {% endhighlight %}

-Then we need to remember *"how can I run my server?", "how can I execute tests?", "how can I do all setup to my application?".* If I have some migrations, I need to create the database and run migrations.
+However we need to remember *"how can I run my server?", "how can I execute tests?", "how can I do all setup to my application?".* If I have some migrations, I need to create the database and run migrations.
 Afterwards, I can forgot to initialize git submodules If I have any.
 I need to remember what command I need to run to install my dependencies and so on.

-Now, imagine when you have a codebase with many languages, You can spend a lots of time only remembering how do the setup for the application before start some task.
-It's a caos.
+Now, imagine when we have a codebase with many languages, we can spend much time only remembering how do the setup for the application before start some task.
+From my point of view it's a caos.

-This github project has a mission to do some tips to automate some common tasks in your project, we can use it for any language or framework following only the idea of each one script.
+One of possible solutions comes from [Script rule then all][script_rule_them_all].
+It has a mission to do show some tips to how automate some common tasks in your project, we can use it for any language or framework keeping on mind only the idea behind that.

 ###### 2.1 Script to run tests

-Let's create a folder to store all scripts, and then add the script responsible to run our tests.
+Let's create a folder to store all scripts, and then we need to add two scripts, one is responsible to install the dependencies and the another one is responsible to run our tests.

 {% highlight shell %}
 ~/projects/space_wing(dev ✔) mkdir script